- Nawab Faizunnesa’s Rupjalal (Translation and Commentary). Leiden: E. J. Brill Publishers, 2009.

 - Gender, Globalization, and the Totalizing Impact of Modernity: a paper presented as an invited guest at the Seminole State College, Orlando, Florida, November 2018.

 - Wild Tongues: Translating Personal Borders.
 A Feminist-Creative performance presentation, at the English Department Graduate Symposium, April 5, 2019.

-This list is getting awkwardly long; so I am stopping here. =]
+This list is getting awkwardly long.
+I think I should stop now =]